qigao/stun/flexui/README.md

-# FlexUI - CSS-Driven GUI Library
+﻿# FlexUI - CSS-Driven GUI Library

-A minimal GUI library built on top of nanovg_css, providing CSS-based styling for interactive applications.
+A minimal GUI library built on top of cssbox, providing CSS-based styling for interactive applications.

 ## Features